facebook

 eye exam on patient using phoropter

-LASIK eye surgery has transformed how we correct vision issues like nearsightedness, farsightedness, and astigmatism.
-But if you have a thyroid disorder, there are a few critical factors to understand before deciding on LASIK.
-Thyroid health plays a larger role in eye function than many realize, and knowing how it can affect your vision will help determine whether laser vision correction is right for you.
+LASIK eye surgery has changed the landscape of how we treat vision problems like nearsightedness, farsightedness, and astigmatism.
+However, if you have a thyroid disease, there are several key considerations to be aware of prior to undergoing LASIK.
+Thyroid health impacts ocular function more than many people are aware of, and understanding how this may affect your eyesight will guide your decision on whether laser vision correction is appropriate for you.

 The Connection Between Thyroid and Vision

-Thyroid hormones influence nearly every system in the body—including the eyes.
-When thyroid function is out of balance, it can directly affect the quality of your vision and the comfort of your eyes.
-This is often referred to as the connection between vision and thyroid function.
+Thyroid hormones affect nearly every system within the body - including the eyes.
+When thyroid function is out of balance, it can affect the quality of vision as well as eye comfort.
+This is commonly termed the connection between vision and thyroid function.

-People with thyroid conditions, especially autoimmune ones like Graves’ disease or Hashimoto’s thyroiditis, are more likely to experience eye-related symptoms.
-These changes can complicate LASIK candidacy if they’re not properly evaluated and managed beforehand.
+Individuals with thyroid conditions, especially autoimmune-related ones like Graves’ disease or Hashimoto’s thyroiditis, are at greater risk of experiencing ocular symptoms.
+These changes can complicate LASIK candidacy if a thorough evaluation and implementation of a proper management plan have not occurred prior to considering laser vision correction.

 Common Thyroid Effects on Eyesight